 - We are a proud member of the Great Himalaya Trail Alliance.

 - www.greathimalayatrails.com: Note that the address for this site differs from Robin’s site by only one letter.
-This site used to be a beautiful, informative, and had a different url ending in .org It is now managed by Samarth an NGO that receives funding from DFID and possibly the Dutch government.
-In 2014, it still very nice marketing and branding of the GHT as the longest, highest, footpath in the world but now focuses instead on a ‘network of adventures’.
+This site used to be a beautiful, informative, and had a different url ending in .org As of 2016, it was being managed by Samarth an NGO that receives funding from DFID and possibly the Dutch government.
+Prior to this management, in 2014, it still had very nice marketing and branding – touting the GHT as the ‘longest, highest, footpath in the world’ and using the classic map with black background and rainbow coloring that we use here on this page.
+Under Samarth, the focus instead became on a ‘network of adventures’.
 It reads like many other trekking company websites in Nepal – all mostly devoid of real content and drawing attention to popular sites that are along (sometimes a bit far away) from the high route.
 There is no emphasis on thru hiking.
 The embedded maps are erroneous, tracks are not downloadable, and no primary source citations for the tracks are provided.
-Efforts to have them fix the tracks or notate the erroneous sections have been met with ‘We will do it next year’ for the past two years.
+Efforts to have them fix the tracks or notate the erroneous sections have been met with ‘We will do it next year’ for two years.
+In 2016 we had an email exchange with one staffer who said their focus was not on thru hiking, but instead shorter hikes.
 It has a facebook page with many likes: https://www.facebook.com/Great.Himalaya.Trails/info/– posts are frequent but usual tourist fare for the most part.